cms-analysis/flashggFinalFit/README.md

 * Running fits with combine (see `Combine` dir)
 * Scripts to produce plots (see `Plots` dir)

+The signal modelling, background modelling and datacard creation can be ran in parallel.
+Of course the final fits (`Combine`) requires the output of these three steps.
 In addition, the scripts in the `Trees2WS` dir are a series of lightweight scripts for converting standard ROOT trees into a RooWorkspace that can be read by the Final Fits package.

 Finally, the objects and tools which are common to all subfolders are defined in the `tools` directory.
 If your input workspaces differ from the flashgg output workspace structure, then you may need to change the options here.